Network errors

 })

-The Response.error() static method is a standard API for creating network errors primarily designed to be used in Service Workers.
+The Response.error() static method is the standard API for creating network errors primarily designed to be used in Service Workers.

 πŸ‘¨β€πŸ’Ό Use what you've learned about the runtime request handlers (server.use()) to complete the network error handling test case in .